SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 Copy [Tutorial Domain Model Entity Definitions](../../../tree/main-single-tenant/db/poetrySlamManagerModel.cds) into your project.

 ## Reuse Common Content
-The modeled entities contain attributes like currencies, which are common for typical business applications.
+The modeled entities contain attributes, such as currencies, which are common for typical business applications.
 For this purpose, SAP provides the node module [@sap/cds-common-content](https://www.npmjs.com/package/@sap/cds-common-content), which includes code lists based on the ISO specification of the following CDS common definitions:

 - sap.common.Countries: ISO 3166-1
 - sap.common.Currencies: ISO 4217
 - sap.common.Languages: ISO 639-1

-The codes names and descriptions are translated into the main languages that are supported by SAP.
+The code names and descriptions are translated into the main languages that are supported by SAP.

 In this application, the module to import all default currencies is used.
 There is no need to manually maintain a list of currencies and their translations.